Meet the Retro Report Council of Educators

 Trisa Woolley Swenson has been a science educator for over 18 years, teaching Environmental Science, Biology, and Chemistry.
 She loves to share ideas to help students become lifelong learners.
 She loves to travel and learn about new cultures.

 Kymberli Wregglesworth is a veteran teacher who has spent her entire career at her alma mater, Onaway Secondary School, teaching World History, Civics, and a variety of elective social studies courses.
-She was a Finalist for Michigan Teacher of the Year in 2019, was selected as a Gerstacker Education Fellow in the same year, and was Michigan's James Madison Fellow in 2011.
-When she's not teaching, Kymberli enjoys traveling locally and globally and spending time with her husband and 8-year-old daughter hiking and biking the trails across northern Michigan and on the beaches of the Fresh Coast.
+She was a Finalist for Michigan Teacher of the Year in 2019, was selected as a Gerstacker Education Fellow in 2019, and was Michigan’s James Madison Fellow in 2011.
+When she’s not teaching, Kymberli enjoys traveling locally and globally and spending time with her husband and 8-year-old daughter.